seanpmaxwell/Typescript-Best-Practices/README.md

 - Place `/** */` above all **function-declarations** always, `//` or no comment is okay for **configured-functions**.
 - I would also recommend `/** */` for utility-types as they can become pretty complex.
-- Place a `@testOnly` comment annotation for items not meant to be used in production.
+- Place a `@testOnly` tag for items not meant to be used in production.
 - Use `//` for inline explanations.
 - Capitalize and punctuate comments.
 - Separate logical regions clearly.